Dan1l0s/nazarick_bots/README.md

 ## About this project

-This project is a group of discord-bots written in python, made in the setting of the anime series "Overlord", specifically as the pleiades of the great tomb "Nazarick".
+This project is a group of discord-bots written in python, made in the setting of the anime series "Overlord", specifically as the pleiades of the Great Tomb of Nazarick.

 ### List of bots currently developed: